Carolingian Empire: Palaces

 No permanent capital city existed in the empire, the itinerant court being a typical characteristic of all Western European kingdoms at this time.
 Some palaces can, however, be distinguished as locations of central administration.
 In the first year of his reign, Charlemagne went to Aachen (Aix-la-Chapelle; Aquisgrana).
-He began to build a palace there in the 780s with original plans being thought up perhaps as soon as 768.
+He began to build the Palace of Aachen in the 780s, with original plans developed perhaps as soon as 768.
 The palace chapel, constructed in 796, later became Aachen Cathedral.
-During the 790s when construction picked up at Aachen Charlemagne's court became more centred compared with the 770s where court so often found itself located in tents during campaigning.
-Though Aachen was certainly not intended to be a sedentary capital it was built in the political heartland of Charlemagne's realm to act as a meeting place for aristocrats and churchmen so that patronage might be distributed, assemblies held, laws written, and even where scholarly churchmen gathered for the purposes of learning.
-Aachen was also a centre for information and gossip being pulled in from across the Empire by courtiers and churchmen alike.
+During the 790s, when construction picked up at Aachen, Charlemagne's court became more centred compared with the 770s where court so often found itself located in tents during campaigning.
+Though Aachen was certainly not intended to be a sedentary capital, it was built in the political heartland of Charlemagne's realm to act as a meeting place for aristocrats and churchmen so that patronage might be distributed, assemblies held, laws written, and even where scholarly churchmen gathered for the purposes of learning.
+Aachen was also a centre for information and gossip being pulled in from across the empire by courtiers and churchmen alike.
 Of course, despite being the centre of Charlemagne's government, until his later years, his court moved often and made use of other palaces at Frankfurt, Ingelheim and Nijmegen.
 The use of such structures would signal the beginnings of the palace system of government used by the Carolingian court throughout reigns of many Carolingian rulers.
-Stuart Airlie has suggested that there were over 150 palaces throughout the Carolingian World which would provide the setting for court activity.
+Stuart Airlie suggests that there were over 150 palaces throughout the Carolingian World which would provide the setting for court activity.

 Palaces were not merely locations of administrative government but also stood as important symbols.
-Under Charlemagne their excellence was a translation of the treasure built up from conquest into a symbolic permanence as well as exclaiming royal authority.
-Einhard suggested the construction of so-called 'public buildings' was a testament to Charlemagne's greatness and likeness to the emperors of antiquity and this connection was certainly capitalised upon by the imagery of palace decorations.
+Under Charlemagne, their excellence was a translation of the treasure built up from conquest into a symbolic permanence as well as exclaiming royal authority.
+Contemporary chronicler Einhard suggests the construction of so-called 'public buildings' was a testament to Charlemagne's greatness and likeness to the emperors of antiquity and this connection was certainly capitalised upon by the imagery of palace decorations.
 Ingelheim is a particular example of such symbolism and thus the importance of the palace system in more than mere governance.
-The palace chapel is written to have been 'lined with images from the Bible' and the hall of the palace 'decorated with a picture cycle celebrating the deeds of great kings' including rulers of antiquity as well as Carolingian rulers such as Charles Martel and Pippin III.
+The palace chapel is described as "lined with images from the Bible" and the hall of the palace "decorated with a picture cycle celebrating the deeds of great kings," including rulers of antiquity as well as Carolingian rulers such as Charles Martel and Pippin III.